OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 PromptMessage
 :   Type: optional, Text.
-    Message that will appear in the search input (default: &quot;Search for data in the Grid&quot;).
+    Message that appears in the search input (Default: &quot;Search for data in the Grid&quot;).

 ### TextColumn { #TextColumn }

 Column for your GridContainer Block to render text fields.

-Drag into the GridColumnsPlaceholder in the GridContainer Block as many columns as you need.
+Drag as many columns as you need into the GridColumnsPlaceholder in the GridContainer Block.

-*Inputs*
+**Inputs**

 Header
 :   Type: mandatory, Text.